-Solar Community Renewable Energy Facilities (CREFs) as a "Basic Utility" under the Zoning Regulations is yet another challenge for our core business.
-As a participant in the Department of Energy and Environment's (DOEE) Solar for All (FfA) program, NCS has a number of CREF projects in our pipeline that are in jeopardy of being permitted, which would be detrimental to the District meeting its ambitious renewable portfolio standard (RPS) and SfA goals.
+Solar Community Renewable Energy Facilities (CREFs) as a "Basic Utility" under the Zoning Regulations and the additional height and setback requirements in the use permissions in the proposed rulemaking are yet another challenge for our core business.
+As a participant in the Department of Energy and Environment's (DOEE) Solar for All (SfA) program, NCS has a number of CREF projects in our pipeline that are in jeopardy of being permitted, which would be detrimental to the District meeting its ambitious renewable portfolio standard (RPS) and SfA goals.
 Additionally, our inability to receive permits in an economical and timely manner impedes our business' work flow and our fundamental ability to continue to operate in DC.
 This has dire consequences on our employees, a majority of which are district residents.
 Many in our construction crew are hourly workers, reliant on consistent work opportunities.
 Their livelihood relies on our ability to keep a steady flow of projects moving through our pipeline in a manner consistent with forecasting NEM projects in the District.